ajm2327/autoTrader-lite/README.md

 This is an AI powered single-stock focused Decision Agent using an LSTM neural network for SPY analysis and automated decision making.

 # VISIT THE LIVE DEMO:
+### NOTE:
+**The live demo is currently unavailable.
+If you wish to view the live demo, please email me at montano.adam.2001@gmail.com, and we can schedule a time for it to be turned back on.**

 [autotrader-lite.adammontano.net](http://autotrader-lite.adammontano.net)

 ## Available during NYSE Market Hours